5 Secrets of French style from Rhone-Alpes, France

 There’s nothing like summer in the Rhône–Alpes region of France.
 The images of sky blue tablecloths, crystal wine glasses filled with rosé wine and pure lakes will stay with you long after you return home.
-Not only do the French have fabulous food and wine (check out my story on the cuisine of the Rhône–Alpes in the Summer 2014 issue of Taste & Travel magazine for more), but they have great style and flair.
-Here are five ways to bring the feeling of southeastern France into your home and kitchen.
+Not only do the French have fabulous food and wine, but they have great style and flair.

 Much the way the French focus on one colour in their window boxes (hello red geraniums), adding a splash of brilliant red to a dish stimulate appetite and creates a feeling of excitement and energy.
 So go ahead and go rouge.

 2 Landscape Layering